SalesConnection/Caction-Support/docs/How_To_Use_Customer_Template.md

   <br>

-It displayed and tracked in mobile.
+It will displayed and tracked in mobile customer dashboard.

   <br>